rawatsudhir1/AzureSynapseDWH/README.md

 ![Table_Distrinution](/images/Table_Distribution.jpg)

 ### Partition Stratergy
 Partition allows rows to store in a range which allow query to find result quickly as compare to no partition.
-Use [Partition startergy](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition) to understand how partition can be benefit while loard and query.
+Use [Partition startergy](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition) to understand how partition can be benefit while load and query.
 Also consideration to design partition.

 ### Index
 Index makes reading a table become faster.
 There are clustered, nonclustered,  clustered columnstore index and non-index you can define on a table in Azure synapse DWH.
 More information about benefits and designing index stratergy can be found [here](https://docs.microsoft.com/bs-latn-ba/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index)